 Current news from Hagley Gardener's Club

-More information later about these events and the featured speakers.
 If you are interested in gardens and gardening and would like to know more, why not come along to one of our meetings.
-We meet at St. Saviour’s Church Hall on the fourth Wednesday of the month 7.30 for 8.00 pm.
+We meet at St. Saviour’s Church Hall on the fourth Wednesday of the month at 8.00 pm.
 Visitors welcome, £3.00 at the door.